 Why is my RV/Marine lithium battery not charging?

-Lithium batteries are becoming increasingly popular in the recreational vehicle (RV) and marine industries due to their superior performance, lightweight design and longer lifespan.
+Lithium batteries are gaining popularity in the recreational vehicle (RV) and marine industries due to their superior performance, lightweight design, and longer lifespan.
 However, charging issues are not uncommon and can confuse and frustrate the owner.
-In this article, we'll go over some common reasons why your RV or marine lithium battery isn't charging and provide viable solutions to fix the problem.
+In this article, we'll look at some common reasons why your RV or marine lithium battery isn't charging and provide workable solutions to fix the problem.

 Why is my RV/Marine lithium battery not charging?